Rudra773577/my-journey/README.md

 # my-journey
-This is my first journey
+This is my first repository journey
+Autor-RUDRA